aileot/nvim-laurel/README.md

    git clone https://github.com/aileot/nvim-laurel /path/to/install
    ```

-2. Compile your fennel files with macro path for nvim-laurel:
+2. Compile your fennel files with macro path and package path for nvim-laurel.

-   `/path/to/nvim-laurel/fnl/?.fnl;/path/to/nvim-laurel/fnl/?/init.fnl`

    For example, in your Makefile,

    ```make